pakavi/pakavi/README.md

 I'm a web developer and cyber security enthusiast

-Currently working on my portfolio and try to level up my skills in many areas
+Working on my portfolio and helping others

 ## Technologies i'm using 💻
 * React